 Actor, Producer, Writer

 Our mission is to empower racially diverse Canadian filmmakers, content creators, and all talent in front of and behind the screen.
 We exist to create access and advocate for them.
-We showcase, give opportunity to, and provide professional development to Black, Indigenous, Asian, South Asian, Middle Eastern, and Latinx talent and their work.
+We showcase, give opportunity to, and provide professional development to Black, Indigenous, Asian, South Asian, Middle Eastern, and Latin American talent and their work.
 We are an inclusive community that nurtures racially diverse artists.
 We create the platform and means for this talent to tell their own stories, with authentic voices and true creative control.
 We accomplish this through the Reelworld Film Festival and Reelworld Screen Institute.

 We empower racially diverse Canadians to create and tell their own stories and see themselves reflected on and off-screen.